ioweh/bugtracker/README.md

 # ColdFusion version

 The version of ColdFusion used on the server is Adobe ColdFusion (2023 Release).
-As the database management system was chosen PostgreSQL.
+PostgreSQL was chosen as the database management system.
 Please note that the user bugtrackeradmin needs to be created before filling in the table from the script.

 # Data source